greed2411/tokyo/README.md

 2. Else build the docker image using `Dockerfile`.

 ```
-docker build . -t tokyo
+docker build ./ -t tokyo
-docker run -p 3000:3000 tokyo:latest
+docker run tokyo:latest
 ```

-Note: the server defaults to running on port 3000, so publish the port number while spinning up a container.
+Note: the server defaults to running on port 80, because it has been exposed in the docker image.
 You can change the port number by setting an enviornment variable `TOKYO_PORT` inside the `Dockerfile`, or in your shell prompt to whichever port number you'd like when running the `.jar` file.

+I've also added a `docker-compose.yml` which uses [traefik](https://containo.us/traefik/) as reverse proxy. use `docker-compose up`.

 ## Usage